-- Type this IP Address to your browser and it will open the login page for your OMV.
+- After that, use this IP Address to open the login page for OpenMediaVault.

-- Now, you need to enter the Username & Password and login to your OMV.
+- Now, enter the Username & Password and login to OpenMediaVault.

 Default Username : admin Default Password : openmediavault

-- First of all change Auto logout to Disabled.
+- Firstly, you need to change Auto logout to Disabled.

-- After that we need to navigate to services to SSH enable Permit root login.
+- Finally, we need to navigate to services to SSH enable Permit root login

 Default Username : root Default Password : openmediavault

-- On the first login you need to change the password.
+- After that, on the first login, you need to change the password.

 - Once the password is changed you can start using SSH on OpenMediaVault

-- Now, we need to navigate to Certificates under System Settings.
+- First of all, we need to navigate to Certificates under System Settings.

-- After that we need to create a SSH Certificate under SSH menu by pressing hem ADD button.
+- Followed by creating an SSH Certificate under the SSH menu by pressing the ADD button.

 - Then we need to type a Name for the Certificate and press save to save the settings.

-- Then we need to navigate to SSL and create a SSL certificate by filling up the details.
+- After that, we need to navigate to SSL and create an SSL certificate by filling up the details to save the settings.

-- Once these settings saved then we need to navigate to General Settings to select our certificates and Enable SSL/TLS connection
+- Finally, we need to navigate to General Settings to select our certificates and Enable SSL/TLS connection

 Enable SSL/TLS : "Enable Secure Connection" Certificate : "Choose the certificate which we have Created" Port : 443 Force SSL/TLS : "Enable"